-Confrontation is probably something we’ve all had to deal with, but if we can’t avoid confrontation and find that difficult, how then are we supposed to deal with being confronted?
+Confrontation is probably something we’ve all had to deal with, but if we can’t avoid confrontation and find that difficult, how do we deal with being confronted?

-Disagreements, arguments and confrontations may often happen when we say something that others think inappropriate or offensive, without realising what we’ve said.
-Going in fighting and screaming wouldn’t be the best way to handle the situation.
-Standing anyone’s ground also only serves to fuel anger further.
+Disagreements, arguments and confrontations may often happen when we say something that others think inappropriate or offensive, without replaying what we say in the way it was intended.
+But for anyone who goes in fighting and screaming that wouldn’t be the best way to handle any situation.

-Some people may try to avoid confrontation, but the problem with that is that issues don’t go away just because we choose to ignore it.
-We may also worry more.
-There could be many reasons why we choose not to confront, but that may work for a finite time, but avoiding situations isn’t dealing with the issue.
+Others may try to avoid confrontation altogether, but the problem with that is that issues don’t go away just because we choose to ignore them.
+There could be many reasons why we choose not to confront someone, but where that may work for a finite time, avoiding issues altogether isn’t sorting out the problem.

-Not dealing with the issue means we’re not learning, it also won’t set us up for a rightful passage to peace.
+Not dealing with the issue means we’re not willing to mediate or compromise if there are compromises to be made.
+It also won’t set us up for a rightful passage to peace.
 We can never be at peace when we spend our lives avoiding issues or people.
-In the longer term it’s easier to talk.
-That way the issue doesn’t magnify and it gets resolved.
+It’s better we talk.
+That way the issue doesn’t magnify, and it gets resolved.

-We don’t have to be self-righteous to prove that we’re right.
+Talking doesn’t mean we have to be self-righteous to prove that we’re right.
 We also don’t have to prove that we’re right to believe what we know.
-And just because we confront someone about an issue, it doesn’t mean the issue will turn into a power struggle.
+And just because we talk or confront someone about an issue, doesn’t mean the issue will turn into a power struggle.

 No one needs to lose, it depends on both party’s approach and how they choose to deal with the issue.
 Behaving in a tactful and appropriate way can bring about a compromise on both sides.